Sugar Beet Variety Selection

 Sugar Beet variety selection is not necessarily all about yield and output.
 Other characters such as bolting, establishment, disease resistance and seed price can all make a real difference to costs and margins and are worth taking into consideration.

 Low Bolting: Bolters are bad news – unsightly, costly to remove, time consuming and a threat to yield.
-The biggest differences on the Recommended and Descriptive Lists are still in the levels of early and normal-sown bolting.
+The biggest differences on the Recommended List are still to be found in the levels of early and normal-sown bolting.

 Canopy: A good full leaf cover can exclude late emerging weeds and cover the ground to prevent wheat bulb fly laying eggs in July and August.